weizman/temp-website/page-what-is-a-realm-in-js.md

 > *A realm provides the javascript program with its own single global execution environment.*

-The examples above use `const` which populates new defenitions in what is known as the "declarative environment", alongside `let`, `class`, `module`, `import`, and/or `function` declarations.
+The examples above use `const` which populates new definitions in what is known as the "declarative environment", alongside `let`, `class`, `module`, `import`, and/or `function` declarations.

-The rest of the possible ways for new defenitions fall under what is known as the "object environment", which includes `var`, `function`, `async function`, `function*`, `async function*` (the `*` representing the generator function).
+The rest of the possible ways for new definitions fall under what is known as the "object environment", which includes `var`, `function`, `async function`, `function*`, `async function*` (the `*` representing the generator function).

 Both the "declarative environment" and the "object environment" together comprise the mentioned global execution environment.